Vic

 MegaDave

-At this point Dave was so strung out of drugs that it showed in his music.
-Dave's rage spewed forth into some powerful songs like "502" which is actually an anti-drinking and driving song. (?!?!)
-"Hook and Mouth" was actually a song written for "Killing is My Business" but was never recorded (except for some bootlegs) until this album.
-"Anarchy in the U.K." is a Sex Pistol's cover.
-My favorite tracks, however, are the shredding album opener and instrumetal, "Into the Lungs of Hell" and the thrashing follow-up song "Set the World Afire".
+At this point Dave was so strung out on drugs and alcohol that it really showed in his music.
+The band also had a new drummer and a new guitarist, so one might expect a massive change in sound.
+However, that was not really the case.
+"So Far..." takes up where "Peace Sells..." left off.
+Dave's chemically enhanced rage spews forth into some powerful songs like "Liar" and "502", which is a song about drinking and driving.
+I have read that the song is an anti-DWI song but the lyrics read more like an account of a drinking and driving incident.
+"Hook and Mouth" is a thrasher that was actually a song written for "Killing is My Business" but was not recorded (except for some live bootlegs) until this album.
+"In My Darkest Hour" is a dark song with lyrics based on a relationship gone bad.
+However, the song itself was written by Dave upon hearing the news that his friend and former band-mate Cliff Burton had passed away while on tour in Europe.
+This is most certainly one of Megadeth's signature songs.
+"Anarchy in the U.K." is a Sex Pistol's cover given a thrash metal overhaul.
+The song became a minor hit for the band.
+My favorite tracks, however, are the shredding album opener and instrumental, "Into the Lungs of Hell" and the thrashing follow-up song "Set the World Afire".
 These are both prime Megadeth!

 Megadeth - Rust in Peace (Capitol) 1990